 - gaining more exposure, opening up new opportunities

 Showcasing your best work helps increase your profile and gain more sales.
 Good artwork needs good photography.
 To maintain an accurate record, enhance reputation and increase new opportunities.
 Limited Edition fine art prints or cards can be offered for example, adding to revenue generation.

 Galleries & museums –

-your most treasured artworks, objects and artefacts can be enjoyed by more visitors than ever before by displaying good quality images on your website.
-From the smallest fossils to life-size objects, each can be captured to show their true textures and surfaces with skilful use of lighting.
+The most treasured artworks, objects and artefacts from your collections could be enjoyed by more visitors than ever before by displaying good quality images on your website.
+From the smallest fossils to life-size objects, paintings or sketch books to jewellery or other artefacts each can be captured to show the true textures and surfaces with skilful use of lighting.

 Make your collections more accessible than ever by digitising.

 Curators & commissioners –

 Ensure your projects are all documented.
 Good quality images will have more impact when used for funding applications, publicity, catalogues, further research and development whilst also helping to reach wider audiences.
 Exhibitions and arts events by their very nature tend to be temporary – ensure yours will live for longer.

 2D and 3D artworks of all sizes, along with exhibitions, performances, installations etc can all be photographed on location throughout the North West of England and beyond using portable studio equipment.
 Small to medium sized works can also be photographed in a custom-designed studio near Preston.
 Items can be delivered/collected in person or by courier.